COVID-19 Guidelines: All UD Campus Locations

-If the student lives on campus and tests positive outside of the UD testing system, they are required to report this information to Student Health Services and follow all directions of Student Health Services and Residence Life and Housing.
-If you have test results available from off-campus testing, please submit them to Student Health Services; log in here and click the "Enter My COVID-19 Test Results" button.
+If the student lives on campus and tests positive outside of the UD testing system, they are required to upload their positive test results to the UD Health Portal by logging in and clicking "Enter My COVID-19 Test Results".
+Click here for an example.

-If an off-campus student receives a positive COVID-19 test from outside of the UD testing system, the student is encouraged to report this information to Student Health Services.
-If you have test results available from off-campus testing, please submit them to Student Health Services; log in here and click “Medical Clearances” and then click “Update” by COVID-19.
+If an off-campus student receives a positive COVID-19 test from outside of the UD testing system, the student is required to upload their positive test results to the UD Health Portal by logging in and clicking "Enter My COVID-19 Test Results".
+Click here for an example.
 This is especially important if you are living in Newark, taking classes in person, or engaging in other activities on campus.
 Students should not come to campus or attempt to access campus facilities until cleared by their medical provider.

 Students who reside in University housing facilities must adhere to all guidelines established by Residence Life and Housing, which continue to evolve as necessary.
 To prioritize the health and safety of our residence hall community members, all residential students who are not vaccinated are required to meet weekly testing requirements.

 Students living off campus are required to be vaccinated and complete the daily health screening protocol each day prior to arriving on campus.
 Off-campus students who are not vaccinated but have an approved exemption are required to complete weekly testing.
 As with all members of the UD community, off-campus students should always follow local, state and federal guidelines.